 The buccaneers took exception to this, and the Spanish quickly discovered that they had kicked a hornet's nest.

 The buccaneers had no ships, but that was easily remedied.
 These guys typically would hunt the wild boars of Haiti armed only with two long daggers, they were mean and tough.
-On little canoes in the dark of night the buccaneers would stealthfully approach Spanish ships moored off the coast, quietly climb aboard, and silently cut the throat of the Spanish crew.
+On little canoes in the dark of night the mean and tough buccaneers would stealthfully approach Spanish ships moored off the coast, quietly climb aboard, and silently cut the throat of the Spanish crew.
+Hey, look!
+A free ship!

 Thus equipped with ships, the buccaneers became fierce pirates.
 With the major difference that the buccaneers would only attack Spanish ships.
 They had a grudge against Spain, so to speak.